SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/playback/playback-article.md

 ## Support background video playback

-Customize video playback behavior in the background using ``PlayerConfiguration``.
-By default, the [`audiovisualBackgroundPlaybackPolicy`](https://developer.apple.com/documentation/avfoundation/avplayer/3787548-audiovisualbackgroundplaybackpol) pauses video playback when the app is in the background.
-However, you can opt to continue playback if desired.
+To support video playback in the background, set the [`audiovisualBackgroundPlaybackPolicy`](https://developer.apple.com/documentation/avfoundation/avplayer/3787548-audiovisualbackgroundplaybackpol) to `.continuesIfPossible`.

-> Tip: Implementing <doc:picture-in-picture-article> typically provides a better user experience for video content than background playback.
-Use the default background playback policy when Picture in Picture is implemented.
+However, implementing <doc:picture-in-picture-article> generally offers a better user experience for video content compared to background playback.
+In such cases, it’s recommended to keep the default `.automatic` setting.